 Recipe Substitutions

-As a trained pastry chef, when baking I’ve learned that it’s not always simple to make substitutions to recipes.
+As a trained pastry chef I’ve learned that it’s not always simple to make substitutions to recipes.
 But here are two substitutions that can easily be made to your brownies.

 - Substitute brown sugar for the granulated sugar in the brownie batter for an even fudgier brownie.